 Thinking of selling your HDB flat?
 Before you proceed to hang the figurative ‘For Sale’ sign at your front door or start marketing your flat on Ohmyhome, here are a few important things every home seller should consider to get properly ready for the selling process.

 1. Minimum Occupation Period (MOP)

 Has your flat fulfilled its MOP?
 In most cases, you are only allowed to sell your flat if you’ve physically occupied your flat for at least five years but it could vary depending on your flat type.
-Some flats, such as those bought under the Fresh Start Housing Scheme, has an MOP of 20 years.
+Those who will be buying from the new Prime Location Public Housing scheme (PLH) will have an unprecedented MOP of 10 years, double the duration of regular Build-to-Order (BTO) flats.
 To be on the safe side, you can check your flat’s MOP on the HDB website.

 2. Ethnic Integration Policy (EIP)

 Every HDB block in every neighbourhood has an Ethnic Integration Policy (otherwise known as the Ethnic Quota) and Singapore Permanent Residents (SPR) quota.
 It lets you know who is eligible to buy your flat.
 This information will be made available to you once you’ve registered your Intent to Sell on the HDB Resale Portal.
 Some ethnic restrictions could pose a challenge when selling your flat, which means it might take longer.